 Use this easy seasonal centerpiece idea all year long by simply changing the main elements.
 Takes just a few minutes and is budget-friendly!

 If you’re like me, and are sometimes a bit overwhelmed with the thought of “entertaining,” this is the post for you.
 I love to have my family around me, and I am happiest when they are all home.
 However, the preparation can sometimes be daunting.
 That’s why I always try to simplify everything as much as I possibly can.
 That includes the menus and table settings, which of course, includes the centerpieces.
-The centerpiece I’m featuring today is simple, fast, and quite possible, free.
+The centerpiece I’m featuring today is simple, fast, and quite possibly, free.
 (If you can find what you need in your stash!)

 Easy Seasonal Centerpiece Idea

+This post features our dining room at the Sutton Place house.
 The basic idea for this seasonal centerpiece is to begin with a vessel or tray.
 Anything you have on hand will work.
 Some suggestions are:

 - a large, low bowl